 In the huge wet room type shower area, there is now a 'rain' shower and separate hose.
 Two fold down stainless steel grab rails and a large fold down seat.
 If guests feel comfier with a plastic shower chair, we can also put this in there for you.
 This is probably the shower room which is the most suitable for guests in wheelchairs, due to the size and ease of getting around.

 The en suite to the ground floor room with the king size bed has also been completely refurbished.
 The new style basin and mirror, rain shower and hose,in the large shower area, plus douche spray to the toilet.
 There is a bath in this room and we have put grab rails above the bath to assist guests getting in and out.

-Last July 2015, I (Sue) woke one morning and to my shock and horror, discovered I was paralysed from the waist down.
+Last July 2015, I (Sue) woke one morning and to my shock and horror, discovered that my legs wouldn't walk.
 I spent 11 weeks in hospital, part of which in a spinal injury rehab unit.
 It was discovered that I had contracted an infection in my bloodstream which travelled to my spine.
-I underwent spinal surgery, but the infection had compressed my spinal cord and amongst other things, damaged the surrounding blood vessels.
+I underwent spinal surgery, but the infection had compressed my spinal cord and amongst other things, damaged the surrounding blood vessels and other essential bits.

 It has been a long process and any more improvement to my mobility is not expected..
 I now alternate between using a wheelchair and walking badly with sticks.
 Having previously been a healthy and fit person, out walking the dogs twice a day, between 5 and 6 miles every day.
 It's been a difficult time, although it has given me a greater understanding and an appreciation of many things, plus also which facilities can help,